 A low cost of living and tight-knit communities make Morrow County appealing to families of all types.
 Heppner is home to an annual bicycle ride that follows a 108-mile scenic loop.
 Further north, Boardman sits on the Columbia River and provides jobs in food processing, power plants, and data centers.

 Size: 3,231 square miles

 Major cities: Pendleton, Mission, Pilot Rock, Stanfield, Hermiston, Athena

 East of Morrow County, Umatilla County has three distinct communities: the Milton-Freewater area in the northeast, the area surrounding Pendleton in the central part of the county, and the West-End.
 Because of its proximity to Washington state, Milton-Freewater is primarily connected to the Walla Walla community and its resources.
 The other two areas center largely around Pendleton and Hermiston, respectively.

-The largest city is Hermiston, which is predicted by Portland State University to experience 80 percent of the growth in this county over the next 15 years.
+The largest city is Hermiston, which is predicted by Portland State University to experience 80 percent of the growth in the county by 2035.
 One reason for this growth is the construction of an Amazon data center and distribution centers for large corporations such as UPS, FedEx, and Walmart.
-In addition to this expansion into new industries, agriculture continues to be a significant contributor to the economy with cultivation of potatoes, corn, onions, and at least 200 other crops.
+In addition to this expansion into new industries, agriculture continues to be a significant contributor to the economy with the cultivation of potatoes, corn, onions, and at least 200 other crops.

 If you’re thinking of building a new custom home in the Mid-Columbia Valley, visit the Adair Homes office in Kennewick or call 509-627-6870 to discuss your project.
 If you need to buy land, we can help connect you with a Realtor who specializes in land sales, secure financing, and design the home of your dreams.
 Contact us today to get started.